C++ Pitfalls and Sharp Edges to Avoid: Escaping Common Traps for Safer and more Resilient Code

 Amir Kirsh

 Amir Kirsh is a C++ lecturer at the Academic College of Tel-Aviv-Yaffo and Tel-Aviv University, previously the Chief Programmer at Comverse, after being CTO and VP R&D at a startup acquired by Comverse.
-He is also a co-organizer of the annual Core C++ conference and a member of the ISO C++ Israeli National Body.
+He is also a co-organizer of the annual Core C++ conference and a trainer and consultant for C++ and SW development in general.

 When